galaxyproject/galaxy-helm/README.md

 helm install --name galaxy .
 ```

-In about a minute, Galaxy will be available at the root URL of the Kubernetes
+In about a minute, Galaxy will be available at the root URL of your kubernetes
-URL format.
+cluster.

 ## Uninstalling the Chart